docker/cli/docs/reference/commandline/container_run.md

 - A valid CDI specification (JSON or YAML file) for the requested device is available on the system running the daemon, in one of the configured CDI specification directories.
-- The CDI feature has been enabled in the daemon; see [Enable CDI devices](https://docs.docker.com/reference/cli/dockerd/#enable-cdi-devices).
+- The CDI feature has been enabled in the daemon.
+See [Enable CDI devices](https://docs.docker.com/reference/cli/dockerd/#enable-cdi-devices).

 ### <a name="attach"></a> Attach to STDIN/STDOUT/STDERR (-a, --attach)